praeducer/intro-to-data-science/assignment2/README.md

 What to turn in: On the assignment page, turn in a text document multiply.txt with a single line containing the value of the cell (2,3)

-If you're wondering why this might be a good idea, consider that advanced databases execute queries in parallel automatically.
-So it can be quite efficient to process a very large sparse matrix --- millions of rows or columns --- in a database.
-But a word of warning: In a job interview, don't tell them you recommend implementing linear algebra in a database.
-You won't be wrong, but they won't understand databases as well as you now do, and therefore won't understand when and why this is a good idea.
-Just say you have done some experiments using databases for analytics, then mention the papers in the reading if they seem incredulous!

 Problem 3: Working with a Term-Document Matrix
 ===============================================
-The reuters dataset can be considered a term-document matrix, which is an important representation for text analytics.

 The reuters dataset can be considered a term-document matrix, which is an important representation for text analytics.

 Each row of the matrix is a document vector, with one column for every term in the entire corpus.
 Naturally, some documents may not contain a given term, so this matrix is rather sparse.
 The value in each cell of the matrix is the term frequency.
 (You'd often want this this value to be a weighted term frequency, typically using "tf-idf": term frequency - inverse document frequency.
 But we'll stick with the raw frequency for now.)